 "The speakers provided me with great insights into the pathways into clinical research"

-We are looking to grow this program in the future, including an event in South Australia - please contact us if you're based elsewhere and interested in a LACS event, or if you'd like to volunteer to help with an event.Contact Us
+We are looking to grow this program in the future, including events in other states.
+Please contact us if you're interested in attending LACS event, or if you'd like to volunteer to help with an event.Contact us